zanybaka/legacy.popupnik.core/README.md

-﻿A legacy template of a network messanger based on mailslots
+﻿A legacy template of a network messenger based on mailslots

 # Popupnik